Does ADHD Get Worse with Age?

 While this person may not have been able to manage their ADHD as a child, they’ve aged and learned what works for them and what doesn’t.

 Working with an ADHD coach is a wonderful way to find out which methods of managing your ADHD are most effective in your life.
 I encourage you to find a coach before age becomes an issue.
-And, even if you are later in life, it is never too late to hire a coach.
+And, even if you are later in life, it is never too late to find strategies that work for you!

 24 Comments